 • Not having enough excitement in your life.

 Depression, like stress, can lead to unhealthy consequences such as poor sleep, overeating or loss of appetite, substance abuse, relationship problems, or withdrawal from activities that formerly brought you joy.
 For most people, depression is a temporary state.
 Severe depression, however, can have crippling effects.
-Remember that there are many offices, departments, and people here at AUM who you can reach out to when you experience.
+Remember that there are many offices, departments, and people here at AUM who you can reach out to when you experience it.

 Optional Activity #1